CSCfi/csc-user-guide/CONTRIBUTING.md

 See the [FAQ](FAQ.md#how-can-i-preview-my-edits) for how to preview the Docs CSC website locally using MkDocs.

-## Bulding the website using the included Dockerfile
+## Building the website using the included Dockerfile

 You can also create a Docker container to host the docs.
 First build an image from the included Dockerfile.